PGM-Lab/InferPy/docs/notes/advancedsetup.rst

 Note that your environment must be configured to use the GPU correctly.
 The InferPy package offers an extra requirement option to install the GPU dependencies.
-However, take in mind that you must install the non-python dependencies by yourself.
-For more details see this link  `TensorFlow-GPU <https://www.tensorflow.org/install/gpu>`_.
+However, bear in mind that you must install the non-python dependencies by yourself.
+For more details see the link  `TensorFlow-GPU <https://www.tensorflow.org/install/gpu>`_.
 To use the extra requirements option in InferPy just use the keyword ``gpu``:

 .. code-block:: bash